jpfxgood/dashboard/README.md

       -c CONFIG, --config=CONFIG
                             Path to dashboard config file, defaults to ~/.dashboard/config
+      -s, --server          Start in server mode, read commands from stdin and write responses to stdout
       -v, --verbose         Log all activity to console -V, --version         Print the version of the script and exit